Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-a-detail-data-fetching-screen-in-flutter.md

 ## Architectural changes

-Before we get started, if you do want to follow along, you should download the [Anime app from GitHub](https://github.com/rebelchris/flutter/tree/fetch-anime-shows).
+Before we get started, if you want to follow along, you should download the [Anime app from GitHub](https://github.com/rebelchris/flutter/tree/fetch-anime-shows).

 The first code we need to change is our main application.
 We want this to be a routed application.